dotmailer/dotdigital-for-woocommerce/readme.txt

 * Sync all your contacts to dotdigital, and segment them for your cross-channel campaigns.
 * Use your customers' order history and browsing behavior to better target your audience.
 * Build and automate lifecycle programs to engage your customers and drive revenue.
+* Subscribe customer and guest mobile numbers to SMS marketing, with consent data.

 If you're not a Dotdigital user already you can find out more about us at <a href="https://www.dotdigital.com">dotdigital.com</a>.